 Russian stewed cabbage or Russian braised cabbage is called Solyanka in Russian.
 Please note that this aromatic and hearty stew dish made with sour or fresh cabbage (or both) with some smoked pork meat and mushrooms is NOT the same as the Solyanka soup (click the link for the soup recipe).
 In Russian solyanka cabbage stew the flavours of smoked pork, cabbage, mushrooms and herbs mix together to create a mouth watering dish which is especially good for winter.
 The recipe is not difficult and works great in a crock pot.
 Enjoy!

-Posted in autumn recipes, high-fiber, main course, meat recipes, salted / pickled, spring recipes, summer recipes, vegetables, winter recipes
+Posted in autumn recipes, high-fiber, main course, meat recipes, paleo friendly, probiotic food, salted / pickled, spring recipes, summer recipes, vegetables, winter recipes